 High androgen or male-sex hormone levels lie at the heart of Polycystic Ovarian Syndrome (PCOS.)
 These excess androgens like testosterone are the main culprits behind a myriad of pesky PCOS symptoms like cystic acne, excessive body hair, thinning hair on the scalp, dark skin patches and even your unexplained weight gain.
-Since a healthy diet is one of the best ways to treat and manage this endocrine disorder, why not give your PCOS diet an extra punch with testosterone-lowering foods!
+Since a healthy diet is one of the best ways to treat and manage this endocrine disorder, why not give your PCOS diet an extra punch of natural foods that have anti-androgen abilities to lower testosterone!
 Let’s take a look at the top 8 foods that reduce testosterone naturally.

 Cold Water Fish